thap2331/jobs_tracker/developer_readme.md

 - Fill out test env including dummy data for all tables
 - Crawling
   - Add option to crawl all job listings or few selected job listings
-  - Allow crawling to select a few job listings
-  - Allow crawling if not crawled in last 24 hours
   - Allow crawl logs to have when a website was crawled
   - allow crawl for all by catching exception and logging them
   - for add job listing, allow capability to add job posting or view job listing to be added, check for duplicates